JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/Templates/TEMPLATES.md

 [`Back to Top`](#clone-helix-git-repository)

 ---
-These files are more direct, and we tailor this repo’s “front matter” the way we do for each project, with **all the right ownership, tone, and restrictions for Mark & ICSI**.
+These files are more direct, and we tailor this repo’s “front matter” the way we do for each project, with **all the right ownership, tone, and restrictions for Mark & Jason Silvestri**.
 That way, when someone stumbles across the repo, there’s no ambiguity: it’s proprietary, private, and not open to contribution.

 ---